-It’s no secret that average order value (AOV) is an essential metric to track for any online business.
+It’s no secret that to increase average order value (AOV) is to increase an essential metric to track for any online business.

 But if you ask an ecommerce manager what website metrics they’re actively working to improve, you’ll likely hear some combination of: website traffic, conversion rate, or revenue.